 To answer that question, they developed a personality measure assessing a person’s level of Machiavellianism.
 After a few iterations, they eventually finalized the MACH-IV test, a twenty-statement personality inventory.
-Their successive studies showed that yes, Machiavellianism is a personality trait, that it can be measured, and that it predicts behavior and attitudes.
+Their successive studies showed that yes, Machiavellianism is a personality trait, that it can be measured, and that predicts behavior and attitudes.

 The MACH-IV test is now the standard self-assessment tool of Machiavellianism.

 High Machs Resist Pressure, Confess Less, and Lie Better